HRSINGAPORE Community Discussions

 For my previous company, we just guide them on how to apply and once approved and the candidate is here, help them to make MOM appointment to get the card (they never been to Singapore before), where they will then know the company they will work for.
 Paperwork wise it was in fact with the university is required for the students.
 Quite straightforward

 Work Holiday Pass is the only work pass that I know the candidate applies himself.
 Just make sure you have the physical card to verify the issuance date.
 These interns are slippery that way.
 If it's issued then he's ready for work.
 No other steps with MOM.

-If the intern is sent from school as attachment, there needs to be the school agreement.
+If the intern is sent from school as an attachment, there needs to be the school agreement.
 No employment contract is given.
-(Instead you can make an internship contract).
-You'll need the school agreement during tax clearance process.
+(Instead, you can make an internship contract).
+You'll need the school agreement during the tax clearance process.
 He doesn't pay income tax later on because it's not employment.

 STILL NOT SURE?
 CALL US

 (65) 6337-8016 or 6338-5816, 9 am to 5 pm, Mondays to Fridays

 • We have the sole discretion in determining which messages or notes are appropriate, and editing and excluding any messages or notes.